Ukraine: Russian Invasion & War

 My personal viewpoint as a radio amateur

-In August 2019, my wife ON3EBR and I took a city trip to Kyiv.
-We visited the numerous sights and had a wonderful time.
+In August 2019, my wife ON3EBR and I embarked on a city trip to Kyiv, where we explored the city’s many remarkable sights and enjoyed a truly memorable experience.

 An old agadium states that politics and HAM radio should remain strictly separate.
 The IARU continues to defend this position today.

-After all, how else but clear support for Russian war crimes can you interpret this example on the right?
-Look carefully at the screenshot.
-Do you notice the logo of the Russian IARU association at the top of the page?
+Take the example shown on the right.
+Examine the screenshot closely.
+Do you see the logo of the Russian IARU member association prominently displayed at the top of the page?

-The conditions described above disturbed me tremendously.
-Hence, since February ’22 I limit my contacts with Russian radio amateurs to an extreme minimum.
+The situation described above has deeply disturbed me.
+As a result, since February 2022, I have chosen to limit my contacts with Russian radio amateurs to the absolute minimum.

 Recommended reading on the Russian horror based on a Ukrainian radio amateur's testimony